datastax/dsbulk/manual/settings.md

 Default: **"0.25C"**.

+#### -maxRecords,--connector.csv.maxRecords _&lt;number&gt;_

+Defines the maximum number of records to read from or write to each file.

+When reading, all records past this number will be discarded.

+When writing, a file will contain at most this number of records; if more records remain to be written, a new file will be created using the *fileNameFormat* setting.

+Note that when writing to anything other than a directory, this setting is ignored.

+Note that if the file contains a header line, that line is not counted as a valid record.

+This feature is disabled by default (indicated by its `-1` value).

+Default: **-1**.

 #### -quote,--connector.csv.quote _&lt;string&gt;_

 The character used for quoting fields when the field delimiter is part of the field value.